yang3kc/llm_for_css/async_programming/README.md

 # TL;DR

 Here is a [template](/async_programming/async_template.py) script to process text messages with async programming.
-It allows you to set a max number of concurrent requests to the API.
+It allows you to set a max number of concurrent requests to the API and a timeout for each request.
+It also uses tqdm to show the progress of the requests.
 You can use the script as a starting point for your own implementation.

 # Introduction